 Ingredients

-Flank steak: This is a tough cut but it has a great beef flavor.
-Slow cooking tenderizes it, and as explained in more detail below, it's really important to slice it against the grain.
+Flank steak: This is a tough cut, but it has a great beef flavor.
+Slow cooking tenderizes it, and as explained in more detail below, it's also important to slice it against the grain.

-To season: I use kosher salt, black pepper, garlic powder, and chili powder.
-You can definitely experiment with using other spices.
+To season: Kosher salt, black pepper, garlic powder, and chili powder.
+You can definitely experiment with using other spices!

 Instructions